sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 Set the `value` to `"check-my-balance"` — this how the chatbot engine knows which conversation to trigger

-Add the following expressions `expressions` — this how you tell the chatbot engine, when to trigger this conversation:
+Add the following `expressions` — this how you tell the chatbot engine when to trigger this conversation:

 - *Check my balance*
 - *What is my balance?*